dotnet/coreclr/Documentation/dotnet-primer.md

 Defining .NET Features
 ======================

 There are a set of key features that together define .NET.
-Most of them are not unique on their own, but the peculiar aggregation of these features is what defines .NET as being distinct.
+Most of them are not unique on their own, but the particular aggregation of these features is what defines .NET as being distinct.

 - [Automatic memory management](garbage-collection-overview.md)
 - Verifiable code - type and memory safety